EveryWhereLab/kivy-pulsesensor-viewer-demo/Readme.md

 ## Running demo
 - **Android**
 ```
 You can use Pydroid App to open kivy_pulsesensor_viewer_demo.py and run it.
+You can add –app to the garden install command.
+This will create a libs/garden directory in your application directory which will be used by kivy.garden.
 ```
 - **Ubuntu**
 ```